laowantong/paroxython/paroxython/spec.md

 #### Feature `unbinding`

-Deletion of a name removes the binding of that name from the local or global namespace.
-Suffixed by the name.
+Deleting a name removes the binding of that name from the local or global namespace.
 Not to be confused with the deletion of attribute references, subscriptions and slicings.

 ##### Specification